 Fourth, the savings figures show that the LPD has not been just a lending institution but also a savings institution.
 It means that the LPDs have been able to act as an intermediary financial institution as well as a commercial bank.
 This is indicated by a decreasing of loan-to-deposit ratio (LDR) from 1.4 in 1988, to 1.05 in 1995, and to 0.9 in 2000, which means that the value of savings tends to exceed the value of credit outstanding.
 This phenomenon implies firstly, that the clients' confidence in the LPDs has been high, since the savings security is an important consideration for the clients in making a decision to save or not to save in any financial institution.
 This confidence emerges as a result of these financial institutions being owned, managed, and used by members of the custom village.
-As discussed above, by nature the clients of the LPDs are well-informed about the LPDs.
-Second, this situation implies that the LPDs have offered an appropriate system in mobilising savings such as mobile banking system, interest rates, and other incentives for savers and potential savers.
+As discussed above, by nature the clients of the LPDs have offered an appropriate system in mobilising savings such as mobile banking system, interest rates, and other incentives for savers and potential savers.